West Nile virus in Europe: update 2

-From the beginning of summer 2022 to 21 September 2022, the European Centre for Disease Prevention and Control (ECDC) has reported 943 cases of West Nile fever in European countries.
+The European Centre for Disease Prevention and Control (ECDC) reports continuing transmission of West Nile virus (WNV) in European countries.

-West Nile fever is caused by West Nile virus (WNV).
-The virus is spread by mosquito bites and can cause a flu-like illness and sometimes, severe disease.
+West Nile virus is spread by mosquito bites and can cause a flu-like illness and sometimes, severe disease.

 Advice for Travellers